-$(A_1)$ quantum mechanics has both realistic aspect and metaphysical aspect.
+(A_1) quantum mechanics has both realistic aspect and metaphysical aspect.

 And they want to unify the two aspects.
-However, quantum language asserts that (A2) Two aspects are separated, and they develop in the respectively different directions (5) and (0) in Figure 20.1.
-20.2 The summary of quantum language 20.2.1 The big-picture view of quantum language
+However, quantum language asserts that

+(A2) Two aspects are separated, and they develop in the respectively different directions 5 and 0 in Figure 20.1.

+20.2 The summary of quantum language

+The big-picture view of quantum language 20.2.1

+The big-picture view of quantum language

+Measurement theory (= quantum language) is classified as follows.

+And the structure is as follows.

-In the above, $(D_1)$ Axioms 1 and 2 (i.e., kinds of spells) are essential On the other hand, the linguistic interpretation (i.e., the manual how to use Axioms 1 and 2) may not be indispensable.
-However, $(D_2)$ if we would like to make speed of acquisition of a quantum language as quick as possible, we may want the good manual how to use the axioms.
+In the above,

+(D1) Axioms 1 and 2 (i.e., kinds of spells) are essential

+On the other hand, the linguistic interpretation (i.e., the manual to use Axioms 1 and 2) may not be indispensable.
+However,

+(D_2) if we would like to make speed of acquisition of a quantum language as quick as possible, we may want the good manual to use the axioms.

 In this sense, this note is a manual book (=cookbook).
-Although all written in this note can be regarded as a part of the linguistic interpretation, the most important statement is Only one measurement is permitted 20.3 Quantum language is located at the center of science Also, since we assert that quantum language is the final goal of dualistic idealism (= Descartes=Kant philosophy) in Figure 20.1, we think that (E) Many philosophers' maxims and thoughts constitute a part of the linguistic interpretation 20.2.2 The characteristic of quantum language Also, we see:
+Although all written in this note can be regarded as a part of the linguistic interpretation, the most important statement is

+Only one measurement is permitted

+Also, since we assert that quantum language is the final goal of dualistic idealism (= Descartes=Kant philosophy) in Figure 20.1, we think that

+(E) Many philosophers' maxims and thoughts constitute a part of the linguistic interpretation

+The characteristic of quantum language 20.2.2

+Also, we see:

-The characteristic of quantum language - (F1) Non-reality (metaphysics): Quantum language is metaphysics (= language), which asserts the linguistic world-view. - (F2) The collapse of wave function does not occur: According to the linguistic interpretation (i.e., only one measurement is permitted), we can not get information after the measurement.
-That is, the collapse of wave function can not be found, - (F3) Non-deterministic: Since we usually consider non-deterministic processes in classical system, it is natural to assume non-deterministic processes (i.e., quantum decoherence) in quantum language. - (F4) Dualism: The two concepts: "measurement" and "dualism" are non-separable.
-Thus, quantum language say that - (#) describe any monistic phenomenon by the dualistic language! - (F5) Non-locality, faster-than-light: Quantum language accepts "non-locality".
-This is the only one paradox in quantum language.
-20.3 Quantum language is located at the center of science Dr. Hawking said in his best seller book [17]:
+The characteristic of quantum language

+- (F_1) Non-reality (metaphysics): Quantum language is metaphysics (= language), which asserts the linguistic world-view. - (F2) The collapse of wave function does not occur: According to the linguistic interpretation (i.e., only one measurement is permitted), we can not get information after the measurement.
+That is, the collapse of wave function can not be found.
+However, the projection postulate holds in the sense of Postulate 11.7. - (F3) Non-deterministic: Since we usually consider non-deterministic processes in classical system, it is natural to assume non-deterministic processes (i.e., quantum decoherence) in quantum language. - (F4) Dualism: The two concepts: "measurement" and "dualism" are non-separable.
+Thus, quantum language says - (#) describe any monistic phenomenon in the dualistic language! - (F5) Non-locality, faster-than-light: Quantum language accepts "non-locality".
+This is the only one paradox in quantum language. - (F6) Many paradoxes and unsolved problems are clarified: - (a) Paradoxes and unsolved problems due to a lack of quantum language: What is probability (causality, space-time)?
+Zeno's paradox, the principle of equal probability, classical syllogizm, classical Bell's inequlity - (b) Paradoxes and unsolved problems solved by descriptive power of quantum language: Schrödinger's cat